-Like most lessons, introducing procedural writing to your class should start off with some scaffolds your kids can build on — teaching the language of procedural writing, for example, so they have the vocabulary to use as they move deeper into the lesson.
+Like most lessons, introducing procedural writing to your class should start off with some scaffolds your students can build on — teaching the language of procedural writing, for example, so they have the vocabulary to use as they move deeper into the lesson.

 But one of our favorite ways to introduce procedural writing is to grab some procedural texts and dive right in.
 This is its own form of scaffolding — kids have procedural examples that they can build off of — and when you choose fun procedural texts like a funny picture book, you hook your students right into the lesson.